By Shirley Roberts

 The fiestas are worked on by the Town Hall and a host of volunteers.
 They are well used to this work which they perform with dedication each year.
 However, this is not a Disney production with every eventuality catered for.
 Sometimes the weather or another disaster changes the date or the venue of an occasion.
 This means we cannot guarantee and are not liable for any changes to the events plan.
 We give all information in good faith…

 In February we celebrate Carnival.
 The date is fluid as it ties into the beginning of Lent which is not a fixed date.
 In 2023 the dates were 17th & 18th February.
 Rua parades in the Port of Soller for all ages, and the Rueta for the Children happens in the Placa in Soller.
 Children’s school parades happen in the week of Carnival, and they are all great to watch.
+Lent starts on 14th February 2024

 In March/April (depending on the Church Calendar) we celebrate Easter.
 In 2023 Easter was celebrated from Maundy Thursday 6th April to Easter Monday 10th April 2023.
 Services every day through Easter with Sant Bartholomew Church leading the way with fantastic theatrical and light events to augment the services.
 The processions of the Penitents happen for three nights and are a special feature of Easter in the Soller Valley.
+Good Friday is March 29th 2024 and Easter Sunday 31st March 2024

 From May 11th, 2023, all attention turns to the Firo preceded by the Fira.
-The Battle of the Moors and Christians takes place on Monday 15th May 2023.
+The Battle of the Moors and Christians took place on Monday 15th May 2023.
 Battles on the beaches and in the Placa for the final victory.
 Guns, bangs, gunpowder and shooting through straw hats is commonplace.

 The full historical re-enactment begins in Church on Thursday 11th May 2023.
 The Valiant Women and all the historical characters gather to set the scene and ignite the passion for another act of remembrance.
 The original took place in 1562.